mattlord/Docker-InnoDB-Cluster/README.md

   screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty
   ```

-From there you can see view the docker networking, volumes (/var/lib/docker), etc. Knowing how this all works "under the hood" will certainly come in handy sooner or later.
+From there you can see the docker networking, volumes (/var/lib/docker), etc. Knowing how this all works "under the hood" will certainly come in handy sooner or later.
 Whenever you want to detach and close your console session just use:
 ```CTRL-A-\```

 FWIW, Docker on Windows (assuming you're not using the fully native windows-only version available in Windows Server 2016) works in a similar way, but uses [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) as the native hypervisor.